smorrow8859/C64-Machine_Language_Project/README.md

 This project is currently hosted at https://www.youtube.com/user/SeetheTruth4Yourself

 The goal is to build a Spelunker clone that emulates the original clone.
 There is no deadline set for this project.
-We meet on YouTube via Google Hangouts usually each Friday.
+We meet on YouTube via Google Hangouts usually each Friday evening.

 Currently it contains: